ASSERT-KTH/CodRep/README.md

 The loss function for one prediction task is `tanh(abs({predicted line}-{correct line}))`.
 The average error is the loss function over all tasks, as calculated as the average of all individual loss.

 This loss function is designed with the following properties in mind:
-* there i 0 loss when the prediction is perfect
+* There is 0 loss when the prediction is perfect
-* there is a bounded and constant loss even when the prediction is far away
+* There is a bounded and constant loss even when the prediction is far away
-* before the bound, the loss is logarithmic
+* Before the bound, the loss is logarithmic
-* a perfect prediction is better, but only a small penalty is given to  almost-perfect ones. (in our context, some code line replacement are indeed insensitive to the exact insertion locations).
+* A perfect prediction is better, but only a small penalty is given to  almost-perfect ones. (in our context, some code line replacement are indeed insensitive to the exact insertion locations).
-* the loss is symmetric, continuous and differentiable
+* The loss is symmetric, continuous and differentiable

 We note that the `Top k accuracy` does not comply with all those properties.